 Citizen empowerment was one of the key goals of the system that would encourage individuals, families and community take more responsibility for their own health and to contribute to determining the shape and pattern of service delivery in future.

-Implementation of the HMIS system shall bring several social benefits, in terms of improved customer service, increased knowledge and information of citizens.
+Implementation of the HMIS system shall bring several social benefits, in terms of improved customer service, increased knowledge and level of accessibility of citizens to the proper inforation.
 Information sharing component, in terms of notifications and citizen portals (as a part of several different modules) further adds to this.

 Citizens will have better access to information and take informed decisions, will know where to search for the nearest pharmacy, determine the drug price.
 Will eliminate several unnecessary visits to doctors to materialize their prescriptions and services be rendered based on presenting the ID card only.